orthecreedence/http-parse/README.md

 indicating in one of the arguments whether that is the final chunk or not.
 This makes it possible to stream the multipart data as it comes in (for instance, to a file).
+- The [finish-callback](#finish-callback-definition) is a function with no args called when the parser has detected that the HTTP payload is completely parsed (headers, body, etc).

 The `:store-body` keyword specifies that the parser should store the body (as a byte array) into the given [http](#http) object as it is parsed.
 Otherwise, the